 In early 1981 the car was moved outside and tarped for about two years.
 It was later moved into Barn 8 (now known as Barn 9) briefly, then finally moved into Barn 2 in 1985 and reunited with the 309.
 It was then that the blue paint scheme was more or less completed, though without letters or numbering.
 While in Barn 2 I completed the woodwork for the reconstructed oval window where window 18A had been.

 In 1993 we took one of the bent couplers from the 318 to the Steam Shop, where Ed Beard straightened it out using the Steam Department's large press.
 It was then installed at the #2 end.
-The brake hoses and piping were then replaced, so that the car can be coupled at either end.
+The brake hoses and piping were then replaced, so that the car could be coupled at either end.
 In October of 1993 the 321 was moved to Barn 7 on track 73.

 In 1994 I was able to purchase a container to store parts from both cars.
 This enabled us to unload most of the parts still stored in the 321, most notably all seat cushions and backs.
 I was then able to finish disassembling the old shelves along the 19-28 wall, some of which were reassembled in the container.
 In 1995 the workbench was removed from the 321's smoker also and installed in the container.